nomike/nomikes_python_challenges/chapters/3/3.1/index.md

 ## Strings are lists as well

 As mentioned in [chapter 2.1](../../2/2.0/), strings are (almost) like a list of characters.
-Individual characters could be selected as with any list:5
+Individual characters could be selected as with any list:

 ```python
 print("Hello"[1]) # e